arpa2/steamworks/docs/pulleyback-api.md

 then the following `pulleyback_commit()` must also succeed; in fact, the calling application is under no obligation to check the result in that case.

+The `pulleyback_prepare()` operation is idempotent, meaning that it is not problematic to invoke it once more; it will simply yield the same output.
+The `pulleyback_commit()` operation is also idempotent, and so is the `pulleyback_rollback()` operation.

+When either `pulleyback_prepare()` or `pulleyback_commit()` fails, it sets `errno` to give an idea why.
+It may specifically be useful to check for the `EAGAIN` value.
+This is the designated return value in cases where a transaction runs into a deadlock.
+In a single-threaded Pulley this should not happen, but it might in a multithreaded future version, and backends should already be prepared to inform such future versions with this special return value.

+## Normal Transactional Sequence

 The normal Pulley sequence is to perform `pulleyback_prepare()` on all backends, and when all succeed to run `pulleyback_commit()` on them, and otherwise run `pulleyback_rollback()` on all of them.